strapi/documentation/docusaurus/docs/dev-docs/configurations/api-tokens.md

 Using API tokens allows executing a request on [REST API](/dev-docs/api/rest) or [GraphQL API](/dev-docs/api/graphql) endpoints as an authenticated user.

-It is **useful when you want to give access to people or applications without managing a user account or changing anything in the user roles and permission.**
+API tokens can be helpful to give access to people or applications without managing a user account or changing anything in the Users & Permissions plugin.

 ## Creation